Last Updated: October 28, 2025

 Clinical Features of α-Mannosidosis

-Patients with the type I form of the disease suffer from rapid mental deterioration, have pronounced hepatosplenomegaly and much more severe dystosis multiplex than type II patients.
-Type II patients have a more normal early developmental period.
+Patients with the type III form of the disease suffer from rapid mental deterioration, have pronounced hepatosplenomegaly and much more severe dystosis multiplex than type II patients.
+Type I and type II patients have a more normal early developmental period.
 Intellectual impairment only becomes apparent in type II patients during childhood or adolescence.
 Analysis for the presence of vacuolated lymphocytes is a useful diagnostic finding in α-mannosidosis patients.